railwayapp/docs/src/docs/tutorials/deploying-a-monorepo.md

 **Notes:**

-- The variables shown here are reference variables, learn more about them [here](https://docs.railway.app/guides/variables#referencing-another-services-variable).
+- The variables used here are reference variables, learn more about them [here](https://docs.railway.app/guides/variables#referencing-another-services-variable).

 - Both the Frontend and Backend variables reference each other's public domains.
 The `RAILWAY_PUBLIC_DOMAIN` variable will be automatically updated whenever you deploy or re-deploy a service.